go-acme/lego/docs/content/dns/zz_gen_edgedns.md

 - Code: `edgedns`

-Here is an example bash command using the EdgeDNS provider:
+Here is an example bash command using the Akamai EdgeDNS provider:

 ```bash
 AKAMAI_CLIENT_SECRET=abcdefghijklmnopqrstuvwxyz1234567890ABCDEFG= \